|

 10. Eliminate posters and slogans.

-11. Eliminate work standards and MBO.
+11. Eliminate work standards and Management by Objectives.

 12. Remove barriers to the right of pride in workmanship.

-13. Institute a vigorous education and self- improvement program.
+13. Institute a vigorous education and self-improvement program.

 14. Get everyone busy working for these changes.